Learning about BMW motorcycle engines I kept hearing terms like “hexhead”, “oilhead”, “airhead” and so on.

 Side note: Not everyone likes the name Wethead, which is a bit gross if you think about it too hard.
 Some alternative names have been “Showerhead” (which is also being used by Harley-Davidson for their water-cooled engines), and “Wasserboxer”, a name originally used to describe water-cooled boxer engines made by Volkswagen.

-Wethead engines are oil- and water-cooled.
+Wethead engines are oil- and liquid-cooled.
 They have two cams per head, the cams being chain-driven and in the top of the cylinder head (i.e. no pushrods).
-They work the same as Camheads, but the major addition is water cooling.
+They work the same as Camheads, but the major addition is liquid cooling.

-Many other brands also transitioned to water cooling from traditional air cooling (e.g. Triumph from 2016-onward) because they wanted to reduce noise and emissions.
+Many other brands also transitioned to water cooling from traditional air cooling (e.g. Triumph from 2016-onward, Ducati gradually in the 2010s) because they wanted to reduce noise and emissions, and also extract more power from their motors with higher compression ratios.

 Wethead engines have two spark plugs and four valves per cylinder, as before.